xplosionmind/tommi.space/content/notes/public/A History of the Internet and the digital future.md

 page 118: Google's initial focus was on **back links**.
 PageRank, **Freedom to seek** at page 119. <q>googol</q>: Google's success and effectiveness is based on massive amount of data, centralized, processed, inspected, **ranked**:

 > The enormity of the googol, according to Google, <q>reflects their mission to organize a seemingly infinite amount of information on the Web</q>.

+p.
+120

+> eBay proved that the Internet was <q>a marketplace so massive, and so diverse, that nothing is beyond commodification</q>.